-out of this abundance, for the moment, we are concerned only with the relationship between fact and theory, analysis and synthesis, criticism and construction.
+Out of this abundance, for the moment, we are concerned only with the relationship between fact and theory, analysis and synthesis, criticism and construction.
 M. Marrou treats the two in successive chapters.
 His views on criticism, he feels, would make his old positivist teachers turn over in their graves.
 Where they urged a relentlessly critical spirit, he calls for sympathy and understanding.
-The negative critical approach, concerned with the honesty, competence, and accuracy of authors, was well adapted to specialist work on the
+The negative critical approach, concerned with the honesty, competence, and pr plon of authors.
+WAA is well adapted to specialist work on the political and ecclesiastical history of western Europe in the middle ages, where there A la rash of second-hand chronicles, forged charters and decretals, and antedated lives of saints.
+But the historian's errors and task is not limited to eliminating deceptions.
+Documents can be used in a great variety of manners, and the historian's proper task is to understand his documents thoroughly, grasp exactly what they reveal directly or indirectly, and so mandage use them intelligently.

-41) Marrou, Meaning of History, p.
-25.